konkretednb/ML-Team-Project/README.md

-This is the Repo for the Machine Learning Teamp Project.
+This is the Repo for the Machine Learning Team Project.